vipulgupta2048/mygsoc/README.md

+# Deprecated with latest information now available on [talkswith2048](https://github.com/vipulgupta2048/talkswith2048/blob/master/README.md#google-summer-of-code-with-2048).

-# Google Summer of Code with 2048
+(Deprecated) Google Summer of Code with 2048

 [Google Summer of Code](https://summerofcode.withgoogle.com) is a global program focused on bringing more student developers into open source software development.
 Students work with an open source organization on a 3 month programming project during their break from school.